Sherwin Williams Redend Point: a CONTROVERSIAL color of the year

-I’m always curious to see what’s NEXT in the colour world.
-This healthy curiosity is mixed with a GOOD dose of nervous anticipation as I wait to see each brand’s ‘Colour of the Year’ pop up in my inbox.
+I’m always curious to see what’s NEXT in the color world.
+This healthy curiosity is mixed with a GOOD dose of nervous anticipation as I wait to see each brand’s ‘Color of the Year’ pop up in my inbox.
 And while it was love at first sight for many of us with 2022s Evergreen Fog, it seems like Redend Point isn’t getting quite the same reception (don’t be scared, I’ve got some good info and insights for you).

 What’s the ‘general’ opinion of Redend Point?